chreliot/senate-howto/main.md

 ## When does the Senate meet?

 The Senate normally meets once a month during the academic year, typically on Monday afternoons at 1 PM.
 The Senate may also have special meetings, though that hasn't happened in recent memory.
 (See FS VII C.2.)
+Recently, meetings have been hybrid; participants are encouraged to attend in person but may attend online, displayed on a screen in the meeting room.
 The current year's meeting schedule is available through the [Senate website][Sen].
 Invitees will receive Outlook calendar invitations well in advance, by email, from the Senate's Senior Support Specialist.

 ## Who is in the Senate?